Can a Quantum Computer Simulate Nuclear Magnetic Resonance Spectra Better than a Classical One?: Conclusion

 \section{Conclusion}

-In this work we have presented results for the performance of our NMR solver when applied to a collection of selected molecules.
-In almost every case, we have found good agreement for every parameter regime of practical relevance, with the performance increasing with higher magnetic fields and higher broadening.
+In this work we have investigated the performance of our NMR solver when applied to a collection of selected molecules.
+Across all parameter regimes of practical relevance, we have found that our basic clustering scheme performs very well for almost every molecule, with the performance increasing with higher magnetic fields and higher broadening.
+The only exceptions take the form of highly symmetric molecules which exhibit very few direct spin couplings.
+However, a simple extension to our clustering scheme is sufficient to tackle even this case.
 This demonstrates the utility of our clustering-based solver as a powerful tool for understanding molecular NMR spectra, even for molecules that we can not solve exactly.

-The only case in which we see poor performance is the case of a phosphorous-containing molecule exhibiting unusually strong spin-spin interactions, due to the direct coupling of certain Hydrogen atoms to the $^{13}$P nuclei.
-While for this specific molecule we were able to calculate the exact spectrum due to its high level of symmetry, there may in fact exist molecules with similar (but not identical) structure, where this would no longer be possible.
-Such considerations point towards a possible first line of investigation in the direction of quantum advantage.
+With this conclusion in mind, we turn to the question of potential quantum advantage in the context of NMR.
+At the relatively high magnetic fields which are utilized in conventional NMR experiments, the performance of our solver casts doubt on the possibility of demonstrating quantum advantage in the calculation of traditional proton NMR spectra.
+While we cannot rule out the possibility that there may exist sufficiently large, highly symmetric molecules of industrial relevance which may pose a challenge for our solver, one must also consider whether the number of such molecules would be sufficiently high as to justify the wide scale application of quantum computing in this context.

-In general, the convergence of our solver becomes slower for decreasing broadening or lower magnetic fields.
-Is it then experimentally realistic to consider reaching even lower broadening values and magnetic fields?
-The answer to this question can be found in the field of zero field NMR spectroscopy \cite{BARSKIY2025101558}, in which one makes use of polarized samples to measure the NMR spectrum at magnetic field strengths of only a few nanotesla, such that the Zeemann term can then essentially be neglected.
-Interestingly, the line width in these experiments can be on the order of 0.01 Hz.
-We therefore expect classical solvers (including our own) to struggle in this regime, leading to a second path towards potential quantum advantage \cite{Seetharam2023}.
+At lower magnetic fields, however, the situation may be different.
+The decreasing performance of our solver with lower broadening and lower magnetic fields leads us to the domain of zero field NMR spectroscopy \cite{BARSKIY2025101558}.
+In such experiments, hyperpolarized samples are used to measure the NMR spectra at magnetic field strengths of only a few nanotesla, such that the Zeemann term can essentially be neglected.
+Furthermore, the broadening in these experiments can reach as low as 0.01 Hz, leading us to believe that classical solvers (including our own) should struggle in this regime.
+This therefore suggests a potential path towards quantum advantage \cite{Seetharam2023}.

-We are actively investigating both of these approaches, and hope to report on them in more depth in the near future.
+The possibility of demonstrating quantum advantage in the context of zero field NMR is a question which we are currently investigating and hope to report on in more depth in the future.

 \acknowledgments{

 This work was supported by the German Federal Ministry of Education and Research, through projects QSolid (13N16155) and Q-Exa (13N16065), as well as the European Innovation Council (EIC), through the Horizon Europe EIC Transition project HQS-NextNMR (grant agreement 101214526).
 We also want to thank Alexander Zech, Julius Kleine Büning, Peter Pinski, and Ilya Kuprov for helpful discussions.